-- Executive Director Recruitment Update: The Alameda County Board of Supervisors, sitting as the Housing Authority's Board of Commissioners, will hold a Special Session on Tuesday, November 21 to consider the Housing Commission's recommendation for a new Executive Director.
-Tenant Commissioners Angela Finley and Helen Mayfield, as well as Housing Commissioner and Personnel Committee Chairperson Michael Hannon, plan to be present at this meeting. - Recommendation for Future Meetings: Given the timing of the Alameda County Board of Supervisors Special Meeting on November 21, I recommend the Housing Commission hold a Special Meeting on Wednesday, November 29, to consider the employment contract for the new HACA Executive Director in advance of my intended last day of Thursday, December 21.
-This will ensure that HACA is on schedule for a seamless transition in leadership.
-We plan to cancel December's regular meeting scheduled for December 13. - 3.
+- Executive Director Recruitment Update: The Alameda County Board of Supervisors, sitting as the Housing Authority Commission, held a Special Session on Tuesday, November 21, to consider the Housing Commission's recommendation for Executive Director.
+Tenant Commissioners Angela Finley and Helen Mayfield, as well as Housing Commissioner and Personnel Committee Chairperson Michael Hannon, were present at this meeting.
+Action was taken by the Board of Supervisors to approve the Housing Commission's recommendation for the Executive Director position.
+The Housing Commission must now approve an employment contract for the Executive Director.
+County Counsel has advised that Government Code 54956(b) restricts a local body from calling a special meeting regarding the salary and/or compensation of a local agency executive.
+Thus, the employment contract for the Executive Director will be presented for consideration and action at the Housing Commission's regular meeting scheduled for Wednesday, December 13. - 2.
 AB1528, Amendment to California Housing Authority Law Regarding Taxable Property: The governor recently signed legislation that expanded existing law regarding exemption of property owned by a public housing authority (PHA) or a nonprofit public benefit corporation controlled by a PHA (such as PACH) from taxation.
 Effective January 1, 2024, the amended law exempts such property from all taxation.
 Any tax paid prior to the effective date shall be cancelled and refunded.